meteor/tutorials/content/svelte/step07.md

 {{> DiffBox step="7.1" tutorialName="simple-todos-svelte"}}

 You can see that it reads from `hideCompleted`.
-We'll need to initialize the value of `hideCompleted` in the component's data object:
+We'll need to initialize the value of `hideCompleted` to false:

 {{> DiffBox step="7.2" tutorialName="simple-todos-svelte"}}

-We can update `hideCompleted` from an event handler directly, which will then cause the component to re-render:
+The `hideCompleted` component propert will reactively update the contents of the `task` array and filter out tasks that have been checked if neeeded:

 {{> DiffBox step="7.3" tutorialName="simple-todos-svelte"}}

-Now, we need to update the list of tasks to filter out completed tasks when `hideCompleted` is true:

-{{> DiffBox step="7.4" tutorialName="simple-todos-vue"}}

 Now if you check the box, the task list will only show tasks that haven't been completed.

 ### One more feature: Showing a count of incomplete tasks

 Now that we have written a query that filters out completed tasks, we can use the same query to display a count of the tasks that haven't been checked off.
 Since we already have the data in the client-side collection, adding this extra count doesn't involve asking the server for anything.

+{{> DiffBox step="7.4" tutorialName="simple-todos-svelte"}}

 {{> DiffBox step="7.5" tutorialName="simple-todos-svelte"}}

-{{> DiffBox step="7.6" tutorialName="simple-todos-svelte"}}

 {{/template}}